DFE-Digital/login.dfe.help/README.md

 #Running Compose and docker
- make sure you have docker desktop runnning select the compose file you want to run right click the file select compose up or alternately run default compose command in the terminal window docker compose up and to remove completely right click the file you composed up and select compose down or alternatively in the ternimal window docker compose down
+ make sure you have docker desktop runnning select the compose file docker-compose.debug.yml or docker-compose.yml depending on what mode you want to run right click the file selected a context menu will appear in the list select compose up or alternately run default docker-compose.yml compose command in the terminal window

+ docker compose up

+ and to remove completely right click the file you composed up docker-compose.debug.yml or docker-compose.yml right click the file selected a context menu will appear in the list select  compose down or alternatively run the default docker-compose.yml in the ternimal window with

+ docker compose down